HopeRetina/healthy_home_prediction_oakland/README.md

 # healthy_home_prediction_oakland
-Here I used geo packages and traditional machine learning algorithms to analyze factors that could impact healthfulness of a home in Oakland City, CA.
+Here I used geo packages and traditional machine learning algorithms to analyze factors that could impact healthfulness of a home in Oakland, CA.